CrypticSquirrel/ProjectTorchbearer/client/README.md

 # Project Torchbearer's Client

-This README purpose is to help developers their local developement environment up and running with this app's client.
+This README purpose is to help developers get their local developement environment up and running with this app's client.

 Server
 --